cdesgrange/cdesgrange.github.io/README.md

 # Célia Desgrange's personal website

-PhD student in high-contrast observations of exoplanets and disks with the instrument VLT/SPHERE.
+ESO Fellow in Chile on UT3 (since November 2024).

-I am in co-supervision between IPAG (Grenoble, France) and MPIA (Heidelberg, Germany).
-My supervisors are Gaël Chauvin, Julien Milli and Thomas Henning.
+I am an observer, imaging exoplanets and disks with various facilities.